 Frequently Asked Questions (FAQs)

-It’s a unique number generated and assigned to an invoice document.
-No invoice document should share the same invoice number.
-It can be a simple sequential numbering system or a specifically crafted number that combines customer account number plus a sequential number.
-For example, invoice number 2201-33 may pertain to invoice 33 of a customer with an account number of 2201.
+It’s a unique number generated and assigned to an invoice document—so no invoice should share the same number.
+It can be a simple sequential numbering system or a specifically crafted number that combines a customer account number plus a sequential number.
+For example, invoice number 2201-33 may pertain to invoice #33 of a customer with an account number of 2201.

 Bottom Line

 Invoices are an important request for payment sent to clients.
-Invoicing is an important process that provides confirmation to your customer of the products and services that have been provided and lets them know it’s time for them to pay.
-With the help of accounting software programs like QuickBooks Online, you can reduce the clerical work in invoicing by letting QuickBooks Online send and record invoices.
+Invoicing is an important process that provides your customers with confirmation of the products and services you provided and lets them know it’s time for them to pay.
+With the help of accounting software programs like Wave, you can create and send invoices to customers easily.